carpentries-incubator/hpc-intro/setup.md

     Do *not* use the URL of this repository, as that will bring in a lot of example files you don't actually want.

-3. Click on "Check the URL".
-(GitHub won't import until you've done this.)

-4. Select the owner for your new repository.
+3. Select the owner for your new repository.
-    In our example this is `gvwilson`,
+    In our example this is `timtomch`,
     but it may instead be an organization you belong to.

-5. Choose a name for your lesson repository.
+4. Choose a name for your lesson repository.
     In our example, this is `data-cleanup`.

-6. Make sure the repository is public.
+5. Make sure the repository is public.

-7. At this point, you should have a page like this:
+6. At this point, you should have a page like this:

     ![]({{ page.root }}/fig/using-github-import.png)